ahayashi/ahayashi.github.io/docs/index_pandoc.md

 Summary
 =======

 Dr. Hayashi is a senior research scientist at Georgia Institute of Technology.
-He has over ten years of experience in conducting and leading research in the programming languages and parallel computing areas.
+He has over fifteen years of experience in conducting and leading research in the programming languages and parallel computing areas.
 His research interests include:

 - Parallel and Distributed Programming Models
 - Automatic Parallelizing Compilers